denizydmr07/rpc-project/README.md

 - [X] Handle edge cases: when server is down, load balancer realises that after 3 missing heartbets.
 At that interval, client may connect and load balancer may relays the request to the server.
 But the server is down.
 In this case, load balancer should return appropriate error to client or select another server.
 - [ ] Adding TLS
 - [X] When server is unhealthy (missed 3 heartbets) we are removing it from the list of servers.
 But should we add it back when it is healthy again?
 - [X] Delete IsHealty variable from server struct
+- [ ] Server is not aware of the loadbalancer, if loadbalancer goes down, server does not know?
+(Maybe this is desirable, idk)
+- [ ] Need seperate dockerfiles for loadbalancer, server and client, but it is okay for testing.